akatsuki-co/algoacademy/client/src/docs/java/hash_tables.md

 A hash table is a data structure that maps keys to values.

-In Java, Maps are typically used to represent hash tables.
+In Java, Maps are used to represent hash tables.
 There are various types of Maps such as WeakHashMap, LinkedHashMap, EnumMap, and IdentityHashMap.

 ---